mitodl/xsiftx/README.md

 Several sifters are provided in this repository:

-1. `dump_grades` -- dumps grades of all students to a CSV file.
+- `dump_grades` -- dumps grades of all students to a CSV file.
 The grades can both be the aggregated grades (as defined by the edX graders configuration) or raw grades (un-aggregated grades for individual problems).
 Being able to dump raw grades can be very helpful to instructors who are debugging edX graders configurations.

-2. `content_statistics` -- dumps a CSV file with course content usage statistics, including, information about each module in the course, how many times it has been accessed, and now many times it has been attempted (for problems).
+- `content_statistics` -- dumps a CSV file with course content usage statistics, including, information about each module in the course, how many times it has been accessed, and now many times it has been attempted (for problems).

-3. `copy_file` -- Copies any arbitrary local file into the data download section
+- `copy_file` -- Copies any arbitrary local file into the data download section

-4. `xqanalyze` -- Generates a zip file of CSVs where each CSV is a problem and each row in the CSV is a students response to that question.
+- `xqanalyze` -- Generates a zip file of CSVs where each CSV is a problem and each row in the CSV is a students response to that question.
 Applies only to capa problems.

+- `compute_grades` -- Doesn't generate a report but does calculate grades for a course and stores them in the SQL data store for use by legacy dashboard actions.